ImmortalSector/IPM-Project/README.md

+# IPM-Project
+This project corresponds to a web application that was built with the help of an open-source model-view-viewmodel front end Javascript framework, Vue.js.

+## In order to run the application, the user most follow the following steps:

 0. If you don't have it, install node.js.
 You can get it on the following site: https://nodejs.org/en/download/ Make sure you have node available globally by running the command: